arkency/posts/posts/2013-09-16-arkency-survival-guide-to-effective-programming.md

 that one can made about it.
 To fully benefit from it, one must learn how to get most out of it.

-**You need to learn how to embrace remote work, instead of working around it**
+**You need to learn how to embrace remote work, instead of working around it.**

 On the other hand,
 some companies are already there, when it comes to remote working.
 Or at least